-Ralph Benko serves as senior advisor, economics, for the American Principles Project.
+Ralph Benko serves as senior advisor, economics, for the American Principles Project and a policy advisor to The Heartland Institute.
 He is an internationally syndicated political columnist and member of the Conservative Action Project.

 Benko is editor-in-chief of The Supply Side and, with Charles Kadlec, author of The 21st Century Gold Standard: For Prosperity, Security, and Liberty, and lead co-editor of the Laissez Faire Books edition of Copernicus’s Essay on Money.